DeeDeeDemo/easy-peasy-bot/README.md

 3. This is a Node.js project, so you’ll need to install the various dependencies by running: npm install
 4. Edit `package.json` to give your bot a name and update the GitHub URLs to reflect the location of your fork in GitHub.
 5. Go to https://my.slack.com/apps/new/A0F7YS25R-bots and pick a name for your new bot.
+(Reminder: usernames, even for bots must be all lowercase!)
-6. Once you’ve clicked “Add integration,” you’ll be taken to a page where you can further customize your bot.
+6. Once you’ve clicked “Add bot integration,” you’ll be taken to a page where you can further customize your bot.
 Of importance is the bot token—take note of it now.
 7. Once you have the token, you can run your bot easily:

     ```bash